SQL Server Maintenance Solution

 Download

 Download MaintenanceSolution.sql.
 This script creates all the objects and jobs that you need.
 You can also download the objects as separate scripts.
+The SQL Server Maintenance Solution is available on GitHub.

 License

-The Solution is free.
+The SQL Server Maintenance Solution is free.

 Parameters